Jane K. Cleland: Affiliations

-Cleland served as a director of the Mystery Writers of America and served a two-year term as president of the group's New York chapter.
-She has chaired the Literary Awards Committee of The Wolfe Pack, an association of fans of the Nero Wolfe novels by Rex Stout which confers the annual Nero Award, as well as the Black Orchid Novella Award (BONA) in partnership with Alfred Hitchcock Mystery Magazine.
-Cleland is also a member of the Association of Writers and Writing Programs, Sisters in Crime, and the Dramatists Guild of America.
+Cleland is the Vice President for the Florida Chapter of Mystery Writers of America.
+Previously, she was the President of the group's New York chapter and served on the National Board.

+She chairs the Literary Awards Committee of The Wolfe Pack, an association of fans of the Nero Wolfe novels by Rex Stout which confers the annual Nero Award, as well as the Black Orchid Novella Award (BONA) in partnership with Alfred Hitchcock Mystery Magazine.
+Cleland is also a member of the Association of Writers and Writing Programs and Sisters in Crime.

-Cleland is on the faculty of Lehman College, part of the City University of New York (CUNY).
+Cleland is on the faculty of Lehman College, part of the City University of New York (CUNY), a Contributing Editor for Writer's Digest, and a member of International Thriller Writers (ITW).